 \section{Concluding remarks}

 Our results solidify the hypothesis, supported also by previous work~\cite{Pestourie_Mroueh_Rackauckas_Das_Johnson}, that including a simple low‐fidelity solver can impart valuable inductive bias that substantially simplifies the learning task (Fig.~\ref{fig:splits}).
 By removing the burden of enforcing the governing equations from the neural network, the incorporated low-fidelity physics allows it to focus only on correcting non‐diffusive phonon‐size‐effect errors.
-This explains its data efficiency: it inherits the low-data advantages of a physically informed baseline while avoiding the large data requirements typical of nerual operator for highly mode-resolved BTE problems~\cite{kennedy2000predicting, forrester2007multi, lu2019deeponet, li2020fourier}.
+This explains its data efficiency: it inherits the low-data advantages of a physically informed baseline while avoiding the large data requirements typical of neural operator for highly mode-resolved BTE problems~\cite{kennedy2000predicting, forrester2007multi, lu2021learning, li2021fourier}.
 Restricting the neural network’s role to geometry transformation aligns with our view that deep parametric models excel at learning features, representations, and low-dimensional projections, while numerical solvers are best suited for capturing the underlying physics.
 This stands in contrast to approaches that attempt to learn full solution operators, even when only a specific property of the solution is of interest~\cite{lu2022multifidelity}.

-In fact, to compute the thermal conductivity, also accounting for its multi-fidelity version, the DeepONet in~\cite{lu2022multifidelity} required a significantly larger number of evaluations (10x with respect to our base experiment, almost 30x if we consider our active learning).
-The errors are not totally comparable as they are computed with respect to the $\kappa$ for PEDS and with respect to the solution field for the neural operator.
 Similarly to Ref.~\cite{lu2022multifidelity}, PEDS can be seen as a natural extension of multi‑fidelity methods, hard‑coding a cheap physics core and learning only the input correction.
 To our knowledge, this is the first multifidelity scientific machine learning approach that achieves accuracy for BTE using a Fourier Equation low-fidelity solver.